Anoromi/kma_parser/README.md

 1. Insall Rust
 2. Run `cargo run -- parse -h` and follow cli guidelines from there.
+3. Specify a config for your specialty.
+They are located in configs directory. (configs/econ.json config/softies.json)
-3. A call might look something like this `cargo run -- parse -c configs/softies.json --file spreadsheet/3.xlsx -o ./hell.json`.
+4. A call might look something like this `cargo run -- parse -c configs/softies.json --file spreadsheet/3.xlsx -o ./hell.json`.
 The output will be written to hell.json file.

 ### Modifications
 Some changes were made to the task: